menu

 Jackson Hill is a densely urban neighborhood (based on population density) located in Jersey City, New Jersey.

 Jackson Hill real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Jackson Hill neighborhood are older, well-established, built between 1940 and 1969.
+Many of the residences in the Jackson Hill neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 Notable & Unique Neighborhood Characteristics